← Back to Learning Hub

 Smith, J. (2022) Developing research skills.
 London: Example Press.

-What to notice: The year matches, but the surname is spelled differently.
-This may stop a reader, or Ref-Check, from confidently matching the citation and reference.
+The year matches, but the surname is spelled differently.

 Why citations and references need to match

-In most academic and professional writing, every citation in the text should have a matching entry in the reference list.
+Every citation in the text should usually have a matching entry in the reference list.
 Every reference in the list should usually have been used in the text.

-The reader can see that a source has been used, but may not have enough information to find it.
+The reader may not have enough information to find the source.

-The source appears in the list, but it is not clear where it has been used in the writing.
+It is not clear where the source has been used in the writing.

 Research confidence can develop through supported practice (Ahmed, 2021).